facebookmicrosites/Open-Mapping-At-Facebook/README.md

 [^1]:
-    Please note: Several countries are unavailable as per the [Country Guidance document](https://www.bis.doc.gov/index.php/policy-guidance/country-guidance) published by the US Bureau of Industry and Security of export guidelines.
+    Please note: Several countries are unavailable as per the [Country Guidance document](https://www.bis.doc.gov/index.php/policy-guidance/country-guidance) published by the US Bureau of Industry and Security.
 As a result, some countries are specifically omitted from our predictions.